Teradata/developer-resources/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
 And the manager is where you'll set up AI Unlimited.

-You'll use an Azure Resource Manager (ARN) template provided by Teradata to install the manager from the Azure Portal.
+You'll use an Azure Resource Manager (ARM) template provided by Teradata to install the manager from the Azure Portal.
 You'll deploy a server instance, on which the manager runs in a container controlled by [systemd](/docs/glossary.md#glo-systemd)

 :::tip
 For installation support, ask the [community](https://support.teradata.com/community?id=community_forum&sys_id=b0aba91597c329d0e6d2bd8c1253affa).